Veto vs Multifactor

 Both questions?
 Use both products.

-Multifactor gives the agent safe account access.
+Multifactor gives the agent brokered account access.
 Veto controls what it does with that access.
-They operate at different layers and don't overlap.
+They operate at different layers and do not overlap.

 Pricing